 5XX Server Errors

-HTTP 5XX status codes are generic responses that catch unexplainable server or website errors.
+HTTP 5XX status codes are generic responses that catch unexplained server or website errors.
 They are most likely unrelated to Sitebulb, your machine, or your internet connection.

 5XX errors are difficult to troubleshoot because a range of issues can trigger them and they are often transient.